znep/query-coordinator/doc/javascript.md

 The Angular version of Data Lens used [Bower](https://bower.io) to manage some dependencies.
 Bower provides a command line tool, `bower`, that fetches dependencies and installs them to disk.
-Our bower dependencies are installed to `bower_components`, and subsequently copied into `public/javascripts/bower` using another command line tool [bower-installer](https://github.com/blittle/bower-installer).
-See `bower.json` for metadata about which packages we install.
+Our bower dependencies were installed to `bower_components`, and subsequently copied into `public/javascripts/bower` using another command line tool [bower-installer](https://github.com/blittle/bower-installer).
+We've since removed bower_components and bower.json from source control, but keep the `public/javascripts/bower` files around so they can be included in Data Lens.
 Continued use of bower is discouraged in favor of `npm`.

 #### npm